Workers churning out America's favorite meat fear for their safety.

 In our plant, we are exposed to a chemical called peracetic acid that also causes a dry cough.
 The chemical is sprayed on the chicken throughout the process.
 We know that workers might think their cough is because of peracetic acid when it is actually because of COVID-19.
 Many workers inside the plant have a dry cough.
 They have not been given any respiratory protection from the virus.

 The workers take lunch breaks in a tightly packed cafeteria.
 Martha Ojeda, senior national field organizer with Interfaith Worker Justice, heard from a worker that Sanderson had placed two tented tables outside, offering them as a space for lunching while maintaining social distance.
 But the area is near a facility where feather and other slaughterhouse waste is burned, creating an intolerable stench.
+Ojeda reports that workers told her that the company finally began handing out masks to workers on April 10.
 Sanderson has yet to reply to my repeated requests for comment about conditions.

 Amid the safety concerns, Sanderson has tried to appeal to its workers’ sense of duty as essential personnel during a crisis.
 In a March 20 memo, Sanderson’s president, Lampkin Butts, urged employees at a plant in Bryan, Texas, to stay the course as they navigate the COVID-19 crisis.
 “Some employees have been asking why they should continue coming to work in light of the federal government’s recent guidance to avoid groups larger than 10 people,” Butts wrote.
 Comparing the Sanderson workforce to front-line health care and pharmaceutical workers, the exec warned that “if people like you and me, stop coming to work every day, people will go hungry.”